Linkurious/linkurious-continuous-integration/README.md

 #### Setup Linkurious Client

-Do as for Linkurious Server, except that the
+Do as for Linkurious Server, except that the test script is `$CI_DIRECTORY/test_client.js`.